projectNEWM/newm-batcher-v1/README.md

 collat.vkey
 ```

-The batcher address will hold a UTxO with the batcher certificate token and 5 ADA and the collateral address will hold a UTxO with 5 ADA.
-The balances of these addresses can be view with the `balances.sh` script located in the keys folder as well as the `analysis.py` file in the parent directory using the `python3 analysis.py --batcher` command.
+The batcher address will hold a single UTxO with the batcher certificate token and 5 ADA.
+The collateral address will hold a single UTxO with 5 ADA.
+The balances of these addresses can be view with the `balances.sh` script located in the `keys` folder as well as with the `analysis.py` file in the parent directory using the `python3 analysis.py --batcher` command.

 Using the setup script is not required as any valid cli keys can be used for the batcher.
 It is provided as a way to help secure the keys incase of failure or emergency.